scp756-221/course-site/docs/a2/page.md

   /home/k8s/s2/standalone#
   ~~~

-2. If you wish to terminate the instance from the web console, start from the Amazon Console Instance summary and select `Terminate instance` from the `Instance state` dropdown menu.
+2. If you wish to terminate the instance from the Web console, start from the Amazon Console Instance summary and select `Terminate instance` from the `Instance state` dropdown menu.
 Click `Terminate` to confirm.

 3. Verify that the instance was actually terminated by going to the instance list and wait until the *Instance state* shows `Terminated`.
 You may have to refresh the display a few times to see it.